-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision î î î A range of teaching styles and differentiated Specific support and provision are targeted Precision teaching develops targeted skills teaching and strategies are used to ensure for children with SEND. and programmes of intensive support are the involvement and progress of all pupils. • Teaching assistants work with small groups provided for those who would be unable to • Children are supported to work in small or individuals to ensure understanding, follow the main curriculum with their peers. groups, in pairs and individually, and foster independence and keep children •One to one support is put in place when preferred learning styles are identified and focused. necessary for those with significant learning used.

-- Children have a clear knowledge of expectations regarding their learning and they know what they have to do to make progress. - Effective questioning is used to gauge the attainment and progress of children, who in turn respond to teachers' feedback and marking by editing and improving their work. - Visual timetables, learning walls and a wide range of resources enhance the children's access to their learning.

-- Small group interventions target literacy and numeracy, speech and language, coordination and motor control, selfesteem and social skills. - Independent student learning is supported through the use of technology, for example talking tins and dedicated computer programs. - Special examination arrangements are put in place for tests for some children, for example the use of scribes and extra time. - difficulties, for example in communication, vision and hearing and those who have autism, social and emotional difficulties, global learning delay and sensory needs. - Outside agencies are brought in to support the school and families, for example Education Psychology and the Speech and Language Service.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ê A range of teaching styles and differentiated teaching and strategies are used to ensure the involvement and progress of all pupils.
+Children are supported to work in small groups, in pairs and individually, and preferred learning styles are identified and used.
+Children have a clear knowledge of expectations regarding their learning and they know what they have to do to make progress.
+Effective questioning is used to gauge the attainment and progress of children, who in turn respond to teachers' feedback and marking by editing and improving their work.
+Visual timetables, learning walls and a wide range of resources enhance the children's access to their learning.
+Specific support and provision are targeted for children with SEND.
+Teachers and Teaching assistants work with small groups or individuals to ensure understanding, foster independence and keep children focused.
+Small group interventions target literacy and numeracy, speech and language, coordination and motor control, selfesteem and social skills.
+Independent student learning is supported through the use of technology, for example talking tins and dedicated computer programs.
+Special examination arrangements are put in place for tests for some children, for example the use of scribes and extra time.
+Precision teaching develops targeted skills and programmes of intensive support are provided for those who would be unable to follow the main curriculum with their peers.
+One to one support is put in place when necessary for those with significant learning difficulties, for example in communication, vision and hearing and those who have autism, social and emotional difficulties, global learning delay and sensory needs.
+The school and families are supported by the Aspire Inclusion Team and outside agencies such as the Speech and Language Service.